 All of these clubs' men’s, women’s and youth teams train at City Football Academies, each facility designed upon the same principles and philosophy as the Group HQ in Manchester.
 This was the first City Football Academy, a world-leading youth development and first team training facility, designed as a physical manifestation of the Group’s commitment to sustainability, embedded within its local community.

-Each Club’s vision to use football for social good is delivered in part through City in the Community, Manchester City’s 30-year-old charity, which has since been replicated in New York and Melbourne.
+Each Club’s vision to use football for social good is delivered in part through City in the Community, Manchester City’s more than 30-year-old charity, which has since been replicated in New York and Melbourne.

-CFG is owned by Abu Dhabi United Group (ADUG) (87%) and the China Media Capital (CMC) Consortium (13%).
+CFG is owned by Abu Dhabi United Group (ADUG) (77%) the China Media Capital (CMC) Consortium (13%), and Silver Lake (10%).
 Until December 2015, City Football Group was wholly owned by ADUG, a private investment and development company belonging to His Highness Sheikh Mansour bin Zayed Al Nahyan.